-Landmarks Archivist and Tiburon Town Historian David Gotz has been creating short films about local history for over ten years.
-Below you will find many of them linked to his Fin Films channel on Vimeo (click on the four arrow square, bottom right to view full screen).
+Tiburon Town Historian and former Archivist Dave Gotz has been creating short films about local history for over 15 years.
+Below you will find many of them linked to Vimeo (click on the four arrow square, bottom right to view full screen).
 Please leave a comment on the Vimeo page and send links to your friends.
 Thank you and enjoy!

 Railroad to Condos – The Development of Downtown Tiburon

 Downtown Tiburon was the site of a huge railroad yard from 1884 until 1967.
 Using images from the Belvedere-Tiburon Landmarks Society’s History Collections, this film by Tiburon Town Historian David Gotz shows the extent of the railroad operation and describes the struggle the city faced in transitioning the 38 acres from it’s industrial past to the successful mix of residential and public spaces with a dramatic view of the San Francisco Bay and skyline.